sixtytwosecond/Airline_On-Time_Arrivals/README.md

 # Result
 The predictor has over 95% accuracy.
-The
+The performance of Random Forest is better than Logistic Regression as the AUC

 ## Performance
 ```
-Randon Forest
+Random Forest
 Score: 0.954536458
 AUC: 0.985454718
 ```